kudobuilder/kudo/keps/0032-community-repository-management.md

 - Provide a simple workflow for upstream operator packages to get added to the community repository
 - Remove the need to "host" copies of upstream operator packages in a Git repository
 - Provide a mechanism to define upstream operator package sources
-- Provide a mechanism to define upstream operator package maturity

 ### Non-Goals